 My Ginger History

 Which brings us to the wonderful topic of ginger.
-I’ve always drank ginger.
+I love to drink ginger in its various forms.
 I think it’s great to throw in the hopper when you’re juicing vegetables and it’s great as a tea.
 Last month I was looking in my cupboards and thought about how I could use up the extra ginger powder I bought last year.
 I bought it with the intent of making delicious ginger tea…which ended up being a huge fail…it was pretty gross.
-So I had all this powder left over and I wasn’t going to cook with it.
+So I had all this powder leftover and I wasn’t going to cook with it.
 I decided I’d make a face mask.
-I haven’t done masks regularly in years because generally I don’t find a lot of benefits but I’m glad I gave this one a try.
+I haven’t done masks regularly in years because generally, I don’t find a lot of benefits but I’m glad I gave this one a try.
 I decided to look up the benefits of ginger and it seemed safe enough to put on my face so I went for it.

 I used the ginger powder and a little water to make a paste for my face.
 It didn’t stick that well but I added a bit more water to help it stay on.
 It was so hot I was afraid I’d do some damage so I looked it up again to see if I could get a chemical burn from it.
 I didn’t see anything too bad so I kept it on but not too long.
 When it was time to rinse it off I was a little nervous I didn’t want to get it in my eyes.
 I tried to use hot water and it felt like my face was burning off so I used cold water and was a bit scared.
 Once the mask was off I inspected my face.
 It was glowing, the area under my eyes appeared a bit tighter even though I was lacking sleep and hydration.